 \subsection{Adversarial Attacks on 3D Point Clouds}

-Following previous studies in the image domain, numerous works on adversarial attacks and robustness have been proposed in 3D vision field.
-Existing 3D adversarial attacks can be roughly classified into three categories: shifting points~\citep{xiang2019generating}, adding new points~\citep{liu2020adversarial}, dropping points~\citep{zheng2019pointcloud,wicker2019robustness}. ~\cite{xiang2019generating} firstly proposed 3D adversarial attacks, including adversarial point perturbation, adversarial point generation and adversarial objects generation, against 3D learning models and show effectiveness on attacking PointNet~\citep{qi2017pointnet}. ~\cite{wen2020geometry} further considered the local consistency of curvatures between the surface of clean input and adversarial examples. \cite{liu2019extending} extended FGSM method to generating 3D adversarial examples using triangular mesh constrained with $L_{\infty}$ norm. ~\cite{tsai2020robust} applied C\&W attack~\citep{carlini2017towards} with incorporated KNN distance as extra constraint on perturbation. \cite{hamdi2020advpc} utilized auto-encoders with a novel data adversarial loss to generate network-transferable perturbations.
-In order to maintain the geometric smoothness, ~\cite{liu2022imperceptible} suggested limiting point-wise perturbations along the normal direction within a strictly bounded width. ~\cite{liu2020adversarial} verified adding simple features into original point cloud can generate adversarial point clouds. ~\cite{zheng2019pointcloud} constructed a saliency map and realized attacking models by dropping out the critical points.
-Typical defense methods in point cloud fields include simple random sampling~\citep{jia2021intrinsic}, upsampling after denoising~\citep{zhou2019dup}, gather vector~\citep{dong2020self}, provable defense~\citep{Liu_2021_CVPR}, adversarial training~\citep{sun2021adversarially,liu2019extending}.
+Following previous studies in the image domain, numerous works on adversarial attacks and robustness have been proposed in the 3D vision field.
+Existing 3D adversarial attacks can be roughly classified into three categories: shifting points~\citep{xiang2019generating}, adding new points~\citep{liu2020adversarial}, dropping points~\citep{zheng2019pointcloud,wicker2019robustness}. ~\cite{xiang2019generating} first proposed 3D adversarial attacks, including adversarial point perturbation, adversarial point generation and adversarial objects generation, against 3D learning models and show effectiveness in attacking PointNet~\citep{qi2017pointnet}. ~\cite{wen2020geometry} further considered the local consistency of curvatures between the surface of clean input and adversarial examples. \cite{liu2019extending} extended FGSM method to generating 3D adversarial examples using triangular mesh constrained with $L_{\infty}$ norm. ~\cite{tsai2020robust} applied C\&W attack~\citep{carlini2017towards} with incorporated KNN distance as extra constraint on perturbation. \cite{hamdi2020advpc} utilized auto-encoders with a novel data adversarial loss to generate network-transferable perturbations.
+To maintain geometric smoothness, ~\cite{liu2022imperceptible} suggested limiting point-wise perturbations to follow the normal direction within a strictly defined width. ~\cite{liu2020adversarial} verified adding simple features into the original point clouds can generate adversarial point clouds. ~\cite{zheng2019pointcloud} constructed a saliency map and realized attacking models by dropping out the critical points.
+Typical defense methods in point cloud fields include simple random sampling~\citep{jia2021intrinsic}, upsampling after denoising~\citep{zhou2019dup}, gather vector~\citep{dong2020self}, provable defense~\citep{Liu_2021_CVPR}, adversarial training~\citep{sun2021adversarially,liu2019extending}.\\

 \textit{Adversarial Attacks on LiDAR-based Detectors.} Studies for adversarial attacks on 3D object detection have been scarce so far. ~\cite{TuRMLYDCU20} and ~\cite{abdelfattah2021adversarial} generated adversarial examples by placing adversarial objects on the rooftop of target vehicles, the successful attack of which can be attributed to the lack of relevant training data and mitigated by data augmentation. ~\cite{tu2021exploring} learned an adversarial textured mesh in a differentiable manner to attack any multi-sensor 3D detectors by rendering the adversarial mesh into both LiDAR and image inputs. ~\cite{sun2020towards} constructed a class of spoofing attacks by injecting a small number of spoofed LiDAR points and achieved high success rates on target models. ~\cite{lehner20223d} proposed to achieve stronger domain generalization ability of detectors by a novel data augmentation that adversarially deforms point cloud of objects along the ray.